GoMyCode-nextGen/javascript-functions/Readme.md

 helloWorldAgain(); // -> "Hello World Again"

 ```
-Write a function called returnParameter that takes one parameter and returns the parameter when invoked.
+### 5.Write a function called returnParameter that takes one parameter and returns the parameter when invoked.

 ```js
 function returnParameter(parameter) {